AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 ---

-Step 0  Create OU for each departement hr sales management IT
+## Step 0  Create OU for each departement hr sales management IT

-Capture OU create
+(Capture) OU create

+then you should sse all your OU
+Show all OU (Capture)

 ## 🎯 1. **Creating Users in Active Directory**